Only two other coaches in collegiate tennis history have more wins than VCU Head Coach Paul Kostin, so it’s clear he knows a few things about winning.

 “I have a close relationship with the guys up at Virginia and when they keep calling you about the same guy, it’s pretty clear that he’s the right guy to hire,” Kostin said.
 “Houston has won at every stage of his career and we look forward to him bringing his energy and enthusiasm to our staff.”

-Barrick joins the Rams staff after spending the past two years as a club professional at Belle Meade Country Club in his hometown of Nashville, Tenn.
+Before joining the Rams, Barrick spent two years as a club professional at Belle Meade Country Club in his hometown of Nashville, Tenn.

 Prior to that, he spent the 2011 season as an assistant at Cornell University, where he helped guide the Big Red to its first-ever Ivy League championship and earn its first NCAA Tournament berth.